owenmonroe/knowledge_periodicals_text_reuse/003_source2.md

 ## Lace Made by Caterpillars in _The Saturday Magazine_
-This image is a page from _The Saturday Magazine_, the August 11, 1832, issue.
-This is page 56 of the collected 1832 volume.
-This page contains derogatory and oppressive language to refer to African people in the article "Mungo Park in the Desert."
-This page contains the article "The Evening Proceedings of the Rooks" presented with the same image in "Section 3 Sources: Rooks."
+This image is a page from _The Saturday Magazine_, the September 29, 1832, issue.
+This is page 139 of the collected 1832 volume.

 {% assign caterpillar_saturday_2 = site.mindoc_media | sort: "order" |
 where_exp: "item", "item.page == 'source2'" | where_exp: "item",